timtimtim3/GERL_EB-NeRD/README.md

 Added: `build_doc_emb.py` loads the specified document embeddings (specify word2vec, facebook_roberta, or google_bert_multilingual for the `doc_embeddings` argument) and builds the document embedding matrix where each line/index corresponds to a news article with that index.
 Make sure the vocabs are built first with `build_vocabs.py`.

+Changed: `build_neighbors.py` to work with EB-NeRD data and added two boolean arguments `sort_one_hop_by_read_time` and `rank_two_hop_by_common_clicks` which can set to True to sort user and news one-hops by read-time and rank two-hops by commonly clicked articles between users, respectively.

+Changed: `build_training_examples.py` and `build_eval_examples.py` to work with the EB-NeRD dataset and to save the .tsv training/validation files in different folders depending on whether you're using `sort_one_hop_by_read_time` or `rank_two_hop_by_common_clicks` or a combination of the two.
+We also added a `subsample` and `subsample_size` flag to allow subsampling the validation set since the EB-NeRD dataset has a validation set with similar size to the training set which can take an excessive amount of time to validate on.
+We suggest you subsample for training, and then validate on either the full set afterwards or use a subset as well in `test.py`.

+Added: `build_image_emb.py` which extracts the EB-NeRD image embeddings and creates an image embedding matrix using the news vocab which can be used during training.

+Changed: In `GERL/src/models/gerl.py`, we added a `ModelDocEmb` which functins similarly to the original `Model` class but loads pretrained document embeddings as trainable parameters and uses these in place of the `Transformer` models that encode the news titles in the original paper.
+These document embeddings are projected down to match the size of the other representations (128) with a linear layer.